 On February 2, 2007, the Partnership entered into an agreement with Prism to manage and operate the Hotel as its agent.
 The agreement is effective for a term of ten years, unless the agreement is extended or earlier terminated as provided in the agreement.
-Under the management agreement, the Partnership is required to pay the base management fees of 2.5% of gross operating revenues of the Hotel (i.e., room, food and beverage, and other operating departments) for the fiscal year.
-However, 0.75% of the stated management fee is due only if the partially adjusted net operating income of the hotel for the fiscal year exceeds the amount of the Hotel return for the fiscal year.
-Prism is also entitled to an incentive management fee if certain milestones are accomplished.
-No incentive fees were paid during the years ended June 30, 2012 and 2011.
-In support of the Partnership's efforts to reduce costs in this difficult economic environment, Prism agreed to reduce its management fees by fifty percent from January 1, 2009, through December 31, 2010, after which the original fee arrangement went back into effect.
-Management fees paid to Prism during the years ended June 30, 2012 and 2011 were \$626,000 and \$469,000, respectively.
+Under the management agreement, the Partnership is required to pay the base management fees of up to 2.5% of gross operating revenues of the Hotel (i.e., room, food and beverage, and other operating departments) for the fiscal year.
+Of that amount, 1.75% of the gross operating revenues are paid monthly.
+The balance or 0.75% is paid only to the extent that the partially adjusted net operating income (net operating income less capital expenditures) for the fiscal year exceeds the amount of the Hotel's return for the fiscal year.
+The base management fee was limited to 1.75% as of and for the years ended June 30, 2013 and 2012.
+Prism is also entitled to an incentive management fee (not to exceed 4% in total) if certain milestones are accomplished.
+No incentive fees were paid during the years ended June 30, 2013 and 2012.
+Management fees paid to Prism during the years ended June 30, 2013 and 2012 were \$754,000 and \$626,000, respectively.